Ninestein666/Healthcare-Insurance-Cost-Analysis-Assessment/README.md

 * Plotly: Used for creating interactive visualizations and dashboards.

 ## - Best Practices & Notes
-* for future projects i will avoid using a direct path for my data files and instead i will use.env files and push them to .gitignore to keep sensitive information secure.
+* for future projects i will avoid using a direct path for my data files and instead i will use .env files and push them to .gitignore to keep sensitive information secure.

 ## Credits